-To assess the propagation of MJO convection and associated circulation, longitude-time Hövmoller diagrams are constructed for 5°S-5°N averaged precipitation and U200 (Fig. 3).
-TRMM shows an initial westward movement of the strongest precipitation for Oct08 (Fig. 3a), followed by coherent eastward propagation for Oct08 and Apr09 (Fig. 3k).
+To assess the propagation of MJO convection and associated circulation, longitude-time Hövmoller diagrams are constructed for 5°S-5°N averaged precipitation and U200 (Figure 3).
+TRMM shows an initial westward movement of the strongest precipitation for Oct08 (Figure 3(a)), followed by coherent eastward propagation for Oct08 and Apr09 (Figure 3(k)).
 The phase speed is faster for Apr09, which also shows a bifurcation of the precipitation band once it crosses the Maritime Continent.
-CTL shows diffuse precipitation across the equator with a prevalence of light and moderate rain rates (2-8 mm day $^{-1}$) and a lack of < 2 mm day $^{-1}$ rain rates (white contour in Fig. 3), with no organization or eastward propagation (Figs. 3b and 3l).
-For Oct08 CTL produces westward propagation, consistent with the clockwise movement in RMM phase space (Fig. 2a).
+CTL shows diffuse precipitation across the Equator, with a prevalence of light and moderate rain rates $(2-8 \text{ mm day}^{-1})$ and a lack of $< 2 \text{ mm day}^{-1}$ rain rates (white contour in Figure 3), with no organization or eastward propagation (Figure 3(b) and (l)).
+For Oct08, CTL produces westward propagation, consistent with the clockwise movement in RMM phase space (Figure 2(a)).
 The dominance of light and moderate rain rates and the absence of near-zero precipitation likely indicate that GA2.0 removes positive moisture anomalies from the atmosphere too quickly, without allowing instability to build during the suppressed phase of the MJO.
-These findings, together with previous research on the sensitivity of convection to environmental moisture (e.g., Hannah and Maloney 2011; Hirons et al. 2012b), prompted the 1.5F experiment.
+These findings, together with previous research on the sensitivity of convection to environmental moisture (Hannah and Maloney, 2011; Hirons et al., 2012b), prompted the 1.5F experiment.

-The strong equatorial 200 hPa easterlies in the initial conditions west of the convection (40-55°E) quickly decay in CTL (Figs. 3g and 3q).
+The strong equatorial 200 hPa easterlies in the initial conditions west of the convection (40-55°E) quickly decay in CTL (Figure 3(g) and (q)).
 This may be because of the lack of a coherent envelope of deep convection to reinforce the easterlies through upper-level divergence, but an overly strong vertical transport of low-level westerly momentum by convection could also be responsible.
 The latter hypothesis motivated the NoCMT experiment.
-In NoCMT, GA2.0 maintains the strong U200 easterlies for longer than in CTL, with some eastward propagation particularly in the first ten days of the hindcasts (Figs. 3h and 3r).
+In NoCMT, GA2.0 maintains the strong U200 easterlies for longer than in CTL, with some eastward propagation, particularly in the first 10 days of the hindcasts (Figure 3(h) and (r)).
 Disabling CMT also strengthened the U850 westerlies west of the convection (not shown).
-There is little change in predicted precipitation, however (Figs. 3c and 3m).
+There is little change in predicted precipitation, however (Figure 3(c) and (m)).
 The improved RMM indices for NoCMT in the first few days of the hindcast were found to come mainly from the wind components (not shown).
-This is not surprising, given that (a) the wind components, rather than OLR, dominate the amplitude and variability of RMM indices (Straub 2013), and (b) removing CMT would be expected to influence winds more than OLR.
-These results suggest that the sharp declines in the upper-level easterlies and low-level westerlies in CTL are due partially to toostrong weakening of the vertical shear by convection.
+This is not surprising, given that (i) the wind components, rather than OLR, dominate the amplitude and variability of RMM indices (Straub, 2013) and (ii) removing CMT would be expected to influence winds more than OLR.
+These results suggest that the sharp declines in the upper-level easterlies and low-level westerlies in CTL are due partially to too-strong weakening of the vertical shear by convection.

-In 1.5F there is improved spatial coherence and propagation of precipitation (Figs. 3d and 3n, respectively).
+In 1.5F there is improved spatial coherence and propagation of precipitation (Figure 3(d) and (n), respectively).
 Higher F suppresses the too-frequent light rain rates in CTL, increasing the occurrence of near-zero precipitation, and focuses the convection into the core of the active MJO, enhancing rainfall there.
 Propagation speeds are similar to observations, particularly during the first 15 days.
-The U200 easterlies (Figs. 3i and 3s) and U850 westerlies (not shown) are stronger in 1.5F than in CTL; there is coherent eastward propagation at both levels, likely driven by the stronger, more coherent and propagating enhanced convection.
+The U200 easterlies (Figure 3(i) and (s)) and U850 westerlies (not shown) are stronger in 1.5F than in CTL; there is coherent eastward propagation at both levels, likely driven by the stronger, more coherent and propagating enhanced convection.
 The winds are still weaker than the ECMWF analyses, however.

-In Apr09 the easterlies are much broader zonally, probably due to the development of a second region of heavy rainfall near 100°E late in the hindcast.
+In Apr09 the easterlies are much broader zonally, probably due to the development of a second region of heavy rainfall near $100^{\circ}E$ late in the hindcast.